Give your AI coding assistants the power to write and update help articles or documentation on the go.

 Any AI assistant that supports custom instructions or tool use

-The skill file teaches your AI assistant the complete Help.center API.
-It knows how to search before creating, preserve content when updating, and always ask before publishing.
+The skill file teaches your AI assistant everything about your Help.center.
+It knows to search for existing articles before creating, preserve content when updating and always ask before publishing.

-An Agent Skill is a structured instruction file (SKILL.md) that teaches AI assistants how to interact with the Help.center API.
-It contains the workflows, endpoints, and best practices so your AI can manage help articles on your behalf.
+An agent skill is a structured instruction file (SKILL.md) that teaches AI coding assistants how to interact with the Help.center API.
+It contains the workflows, endpoints, and best practices so your AI can create, update, and publish documentation on your behalf, directly from your terminal or IDE.

-The skill works with any AI assistant that supports custom instructions or tool use, including Claude, ChatGPT, Cursor, GitHub Copilot, Windsurf, and others.
+The skill works with any AI assistant that supports custom instructions or tool use, including Claude Code, Codex, Cursor, GitHub Copilot, Windsurf, OpenClaw, and others.
 If your AI can read a markdown file and make API calls, it can use this skill.

 Yes.
 The skill file includes safety guardrails: articles are created as drafts by default, the AI always searches before creating to avoid duplicates, and it preserves existing content when updating.
 You stay in control of what gets published.